Bailiffgate Museum: Community and schools

 The museum has links with the local community and offers activities for local schools and educational groups.

 Exhibitions

-The museum encourages local artists and holds exhibitions of their work in a separate gallery area of the museum - for details see their website.
+The museum encourages local artists and holds exhibitions of their work in a separate gallery area of the museum.

 Stella Vine

 Artist Stella Vine grew up in Alnwick, has exhibited at the Bailiffgate Museum, and donated three paintings to the collection in 2004.

 Two of the paintings were autobiographical.
 One painting called The Rumbling Kern (2003) shows part of the Alnwick shoreline near Howick beach, whilst 27 Clayport Gardens (2004) depicts Vine in a pram as a child "outside her grandmother's old house".
 The third work depicts Catherine Deneuve in Belle de Jour called Belle (2004) is a painting with collage, with a ribbon and a small cut out ink jet print of a bee, stuck onto the painting.

 In July 2006, Vine returned to the museum to hold a family art workshop People Pets and Places at the Bailiffgate Museum. and again with an exhibition in 2019.